-In the next Section we elaborate on the role of internal vs external costs, and on pecuniary vs output costs, and show how the mechanism presented here is affected by changing the hiring costs formulations.
+In the next section, we elaborate on the role of internal versus external costs, and on pecuniary versus output costs, and show how the mechanism presented here is affected by changing the hiring costs formulations.

-Monetary Policy Shocks Turning to monetary policy shocks in Figure 2, the impulse responses show that in the absence of price frictions, monetary policy is neutral, independently of labor market frictions (compare the black and blue points).
-In the NK benchmark instead (red point), the monetary policy shock has real effects, which lead to an increase in employment, investment, output and real wages.
+5.2.2 Monetary policy shocks Turning to monetary policy shocks in Figure 2, the impulse responses show that in the absence of price frictions, monetary policy is neutral, independently of labor market frictions.
+In the NK benchmark instead, the monetary policy shock has real effects, which lead to an increase in employment, investment, output, and real wages.
 Most importantly, increasing hiring frictions (higher e) in the presence of price frictions offsets the expansionary effects of monetary policy shocks.
-At the lower bound of estimates for hiring costs (low e, green point), the effects of monetary shocks are small.
-For higher, but still reasonable levels of hiring frictions (orange point), employment and output can even fall on the impact of an expansionary shock.
-In between these two points, there is an area of frictions costs for which these key macroeconomic aggregates virtually do not respond to monetary policy shocks.18
+At the lower bound of estimates for hiring costs, the effects of monetary shocks are small (low e, NK+low e point).
+For higher, but still reasonable levels of hiring frictions (NK+high e point), employment and output can even fall on the impact of an expansionary shock.
+In between these two points, there is an area of frictions costs for which these key macroeconomic aggregates virtually do not respond to monetary policy shocks.23